spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/1-standalone-stream-rabbitmq.md

 # Stream Processing with RabbitMQ

-We will start from initializr and create two Spring Cloud Stream applications.
+We will start from initializr and create three Spring Cloud Stream applications.
 Note for CF we need a manifest, for k8s we need a service/deployment yaml.

 ## Development